 - The joystick will ask you to pick an ID to associate with the camera you are adding (While 1-254 is available note that only 1-6 apply for the quick CAM select buttons on the left pane).

 - Input the camera’s IP address into the joystick including the “.” between octets and press enter.

 - the joystick will now ask you if you want to use UDP or TCP control followed by the port.

 - Your camera is now available for control using the ID selected above.

 - To ensure camera control is working properly press the quick select button you just associated your camera to, the ID, and make sure you can move the camera with the joystick.

 - Repeat step 4 with all your cameras until they are all setup.

-If you are continuing to have difficulties getting the joystick or camera(s) setup please contact support by phone at 610-518-2200 (available M-F 8AM -5PM ET) or by submitting a ticket HERE.
+- If you are continuing to have difficulties getting the joystick or camera(s) setup please contact support Support can be reached M-F 8AM-6PM EST.